 - a.
-Contact the College Job Placement office and tell them you have a posting.
+Contact the College or University Job Placement offices and tell them you have a posting.
 They will tell you how to get it posted on their site.
-Ask for the final link so you can share it with others; - b.
+Ask for the final link so you can share it with others.
+Ask about in person and virtual recruitment opportunities; - b.
 Call the dean and tell him/her you have a job posting to share with relevant faculty.
-Ask if the college has an HVAC, Construction, and/or Energy program and ask for the contact information (email and phone) of the faculty/instructors who teach the courses.
+Ask if the higher education institution has a program in your area of interest, and ask for the contact information (email and phone) of the faculty/instructors who teach the courses.
 You can then email them the link to the posting and follow up with a phone call.
-Get to know the faculty person a bit; by making a connection, they will help you connect to the good students.
-Follow up with reminder emails and thank them when they send you candidates. - 3.
-To provide input into the curricula and the course offerings, so the students will have skills relevant to your needs: - a.
+Get to know the faculty a bit; by making a connection, they will help you connect to the good students.
+Follow up with reminder emails; thank them when they send you candidates

+3. To provide input into the curricula and the course offerings, so the students will have skills relevant to your needs:

+- a.
 Ask the dean how you can provide input.
 If you have time, offer to sit on an existing program's Advisory Committee.
 If you don't have time for that, say you have limited time but still want to provide input on what training you'd like to see for the students.
-If the college is not offering courses that you would like to see, mention this to the dean and ask how you can help make this happen. - b.
-Discuss with the instructor(s) what you would like to see in the curricula (and mention you'd be interested in hiring students more if they had that knowledge and skills).
-Sometimes you can even donate equipment to the college so students come out already familiar with how to install and/or troubleshoot what you sell.
+If the college or university is not offering courses that you would like to see, mention this to the dean and ask how you can help make this happen. - b.Discuss with the instructor(s) what you would like to see in the curricula (and mention you'd be interested in hiring students more if they had that knowledge and skills).
+Sometimes you can even donate equipment to the college or university so students in technical areas come out already familiar with how to install and/or troubleshoot what you sell.